lithium-hypercube/Model-M2-Type-C/README.md

 ## Features
 - USB C
-- Hotswappable
 - Has QMK and its features (allows key remapping)
 - Less power draw (probably)
 - Open source

 ## Usage
-1. Print the board either using a cheap foreign service such as [JLCPBC](https://jlcpcb.com/ "JLCPBC") for around $2-6 + shipping, or a domestic service such as [OSH Park](https://oshpark.com/ "OSH Park") for around $22 (maybe?).
+1. Print the board either using a cheap foreign service such as [JLCPBC](https://jlcpcb.com/ "JLCPBC") for around $2-6 + shipping, or a domestic service such as [OSH Park](https://oshpark.com/ "OSH Park") for around $22.
-2. Order the components
+2. Acquire the components

 |Reference|Type     |Value         |Qty|Link                           |
 |---------|---------|--------------|---|-------------------------------|